-Raise your hand if you want to visit ALL the cute cafes in London so that you can take exquisite Instagram pics of yourself; photos that might later be used to make all your friends SUPER jealous of your seemingly glam life?
+Raise your hand if you want to visit ALL the cute cafes in London so that you can take exquisite Instagram pics of yourself and plan the best day out in London; photos that might later be used to make all your friends SUPER jealous of your seemingly glam life?

 (This chick’s hand instantly shoots up!)